alphagov/govuk-design-system/src/components/footer/index.md

 ### Footer with links and secondary navigation

 {{ example({ group: "components", item: "footer", example: "full", html: true, nunjucks: true, open: false, size: "xl" }) }}

+## Accessibility

+If you include links to ‘help’ pages within the GOV.UK footer component, make sure to place those links consistently within the footer content.

+Also make sure that ‘help’ links always function in a similar way across each page.
+This is to comply with [WCAG 2.2 success criterion 3.2.6 Consistent help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).